bcgov/cas-registration/docs/backend/data-models.md

 # Data Models

 This document outlines the data models used in the backend of the OBPS application.
 The data models are implemented using Django's Object-Relational Mapping (ORM) system, which allows us to define the data models as Python classes.
-The data models are stored in the `models.py` file within each Django app.
+The data models are stored in the `models` file within each Django app.

 Common data models used in the OBPS application are located in the `bc_obps/common/models.py` file.